samiulhq/sasviyaworkshop/Individual Logs in SAS Studio Flow/readme.md

 ## FAQ
 Q: Can I use this custom step with any version of SAS Studio?
-A: This step is compatible with SAS Studio Version X.X and higher.
+A: This step is compatible with SAS Studio Version	Stable 2024.12 (SAS Viya) or higher